-Nevada based 501(c)(3) non-profits, municipalities, Nevada Medicaid providers in good standing, and educational institutions serving Washoe and Clark counties are eligible to apply for funding.
+Nevada based 501(c)(3) non-profits, municipalities, Nevada Medicaid providers in good standing, and educational institutions In Nevada are eligible to apply for funding.
 Proposed programs do not have to only serve SilverSummit members in order to receive funding.